Infrastructure / Geotechnical

 More Details about Our Geotechnical Systems

-The measurement automation platform has a simple, yet powerful on-board instruction set.
+The data-acquisition system has a simple, yet powerful on-board instruction set.
 Simply choose the sensor type, scan rate, and measurement channel.
 On-board mathematical and statistical processing allows data reduction in the field and enables measurements to be viewed in the desired units, whether that is microstrains, centimeters per second, revolutions per minute, meters, Amperes, or inches.

-The versatility of the measurement automation platform extends to control as well.
+The versatility of the data-acquisition system extends to control as well.
 Each platform can monitor and control external devices based on time or measured conditions, allowing savings in time and equipment, and warning of—or possible prevention of—dangerous conditions.
 These platforms are rugged enough to be used in geotechnical sites worldwide.

-The measurement automation platform can stand alone.
+The data-acquisition system can stand alone.
 Once programmed and powered, no human or computer interaction is required, although data are typically downloaded to a PC or exported to the cloud for further analysis.
-A telecommunication or hardwire link allows data to be monitored and graphed in your office rather than in the field.
+A telecommunications or hardwire link allows data to be monitored and graphed in your office rather than in the field.
 Data from various stations and applications can be monitored from a single laptop or desktop computer.

 Sensors Used for Geotechnical Measurements

-The flexibility of our measurement automation platforms begins with sensor compatibility.
-Our platforms can measure virtually every commercially available sensor, allowing them to be used in different ways for a variety of measurements.
-For example, the following are common parameters that the sensors in our platforms measure:
+The flexibility of our data-acquisition systems begins with sensor compatibility.
+Our systems can measure virtually every commercially available sensor, allowing them to be used in different ways for a variety of measurements.
+For example, the following are common parameters that the sensors in our DAQs measure:

 • Pore water pressure